bertwagner/MAX31855-Library-WIndows/README.md

-# MAX31855-Library-WIndows
+# MAX31855-Library-Windows
-A library for using the MAX31855 thermocouple amplifier with Windows
+A library for using the MAX31855 thermocouple amplifier with Windows IoT C# on a Raspberry Pi 2/3.

+Based on Adafruit's Arduino library here: https://github.com/adafruit/Adafruit-MAX31855-library